What Is Stage 3 Mesothelioma?

 Stage 3 Mesothelioma Survival Rate by Age

 The life expectancy for stage 3 mesothelioma patients is approximately 16 months.
-However, every case is different, and there are many factors that affect a doctor-given prognosis.
+However, every case is different and a person’s age can be a contributing factor to your prognosis.
 It’s important to stay hopeful and remember that many patients have exceeded their initial predictions.

 Without a cure, the treatment of mesothelioma is performed to help slow the rate of tumor growth and potentially reverse a diagnosis.
-For stage 3 mesothelioma.

-The extent of metastasis plays a big role in determining a patient’s treatment plan.
-When the tumors are still potentially resectable (able to be removed), doctors may treat cancer with surgery.
+For stage 3 mesothelioma, the extent of metastasis plays a defining role in determining a patient’s treatment plan.
+When the tumors are still potentially removable, doctors may treat cancer with surgery.
 After surgery, chemotherapy and radiation may be used to kill the remaining cancer cells left.
-Both therapies are commonly used as well to shrink the tumors and prevent the proliferation of new ones.
+Both therapies are commonly used to shrink tumors and prevent the proliferation of new ones.

 Depending on your doctor’s advice, Immunotherapy could also be an option at this stage.
 This form of treatment boosts the body’s immune system in an effort to fight off and prevent the spread of cancer cells.
 Immunotherapy works because doctors are using the body’s capabilities to fight off disease and boost it through biological therapy.
 This treatment is continually being explored through clinical trials and may be available to test emerging treatments on stage 3 patients.